Financial control across generations

 Baby Boomers

 Controlling spending was the top challenge for all of the generations surveyed.
-Eighty-one percent of Gen Zers, 71% of Millennials, 53% of Gen Xers, and 55% of Boomers found it challenging to keep their spending under control.
+Eighty-one per cent of Gen Zers, 71 per cent of Millennials, 53 per cent of Gen Xers and 55 per cent of Boomers found it challenging to keep their spending under control.
 Saving money was the second most significant challenge for all age groups.

 Earning money, managing debt and paying bills were all challenges that affected different generations to a varying degree.
-Eighty percent of Gen Zers reported that earning more money would improve their financial control, compared to just 62% Gen Xers and 50% of Boomers.
-This explains why many Millennials and Gen Z workers are seeking careers and employers that respect their employees by paying a livable wage [9].
+Eighty per cent of Gen Zers reported that earning more money would improve their financial control, compared to just 62 per cent Gen Xers and 50 per cent of Boomers.
+This explains why many Millennials and Gen Z workers are seeking careers and employers that respect their employees by paying a livable wage.

-Interestingly, while Millennials were the most concerned of all generations about managing debt (30%), Gen Zers were more in line with Gen Xers and Boomers on this topic.
-Roughly 20% of respondents across these three generations found debt management to be a challenge.
+Interestingly, while Millennials were the most concerned of all generations about managing debt (30 per cent), Gen Zers were more in line with Gen Xers and Boomers on this topic.
+Roughly 20 per cent of respondents across these three generations found debt management to be a challenge.

 Concern about paying bills grew steadily as the generations got younger.
-These worries reflect the increased price of essential items such as housing, utilities, food and petrol, which has increased by nearly 8% over the past 12 months [10].
+These worries reflect the increased price of essential items such as housing, utilities, food and petrol, which has increased by nearly 8 per cent over the past 12 months.

 When asked which basic financial health tools could help improve their financial control, we found that Gen Zers showed the highest level of confidence in each of the actions suggested.
-Sixty-seven percent thought following a budget would improve their financial situation; 61% believed reviewing and assessing finances would be beneficial; and 56% reported faith in setting financial goals.
+Sixty-seven per cent thought following a budget would improve their financial situation; 61 per cent believed reviewing and assessing finances would be beneficial; and 56 per cent reported faith in setting financial goals.

 We found the results of our study to be concerning, but not surprising.
 They reinforced the findings about generational financial wellness and control that have become a common topic of discussion in mainstream media.
 A rapidly changing world shaped by the unprecedented effects of the COVID-19 pandemic has led to an increasingly untenable financial situation for Millennials and Gen Zers in particular, especially as the cost of living continues to rise.